SiliconLabsSoftware/docs-matter/sld292-matter-wifi-enabling-features/wifi-sleepy-end-device.md

     ![ICD Component](images/icd-install-icd-component.png)

 - For SiWx917 SOC, click on **Replace Subscription Timeout Resumption**.
 Sleepy support is enabled; build the project.
-Additional sleep support can be enabled by installing `matter_siwx917_m4_sleep`.
+Sleep support on M4 and TA can be enabled by installing `matter_icd_core` component.

 - For rs9116 and WF200: `matter_icd_management` component is installed by default for lock-app.
 For thermostat and window, you need to install the mentioned cluster/component to enable sleepy.
 - For 917NCP: `matter_icd_management` component is installed by default for lock-app.
 For thermostat and window, you need to install the mentioned cluster/component to enable sleepy.